SSO Management¶

 -

-- SSO login users are dynamically assigned roles based on matching role mapping rules from the
+- SSO login users are dynamically assigned roles based on matching the

-provided by the identity provider; - Users who do not match any mapping rule will have all roles removed and will be unable to log in and access the workspace.
+attribute fieldandattribute valuefrom the identity provider against role mapping rules. - Users who do not match any mapping rules will have all roles removed and will be unable to log in and access the workspace.

-- SSO login users are dynamically assigned roles based on matching role mapping rules from the
+- SSO login users are dynamically assigned roles based on matching the

 -

-Disable role mapping: Single sign-on users retain previously assigned roles and are unaffected by changes in assertions from the identity provider side.
+Disable Role Mapping: Single sign-on users retain their previously assigned roles and are not affected by changes in assertions from the identity provider side.

-After adding an identity provider, you can enable or disable the current SSO configuration as needed.
-After enabling, the following operations are supported:
+After adding an identity provider, you can manage the SSO configuration as needed.
+The following operations are supported:

-- Delete SSO Configuration: This operation will remove the current single sign-on configuration, preventing related members from logging in via this configuration.
-Proceed with caution;
+- Delete: This operation removes the current single sign-on configuration, and related members will be unable to log in through this configuration.
+Proceed with caution.

-- Import/Export Identity Providers: Support importing and exporting identity provider configurations, making it convenient to quickly replicate them across multiple workspaces.
+- Import/Export Identity Provider: Supports importing and exporting identity provider configurations for quick replication across multiple workspaces.

 Note

-- When exporting files, the file name cannot be the same as any existing identity provider in the current workspace.
+- When exporting a file, the file name cannot be the same as an existing identity provider in the current workspace.

-- Exported files must comply with JSON format standards.
+- Exported files must comply with JSON format specifications.

 View SSO Members¶

-- Member Count: Displays the total number of members who have logged in via SSO.
+- Member Count: Displays the total number of all members who have logged in via SSO.

 - Member List: Click on the member count to view the specific list of authorized SSO members.